WebBluetoothCG/web-bluetooth/implementation-status.md

 # Opera
 Supported but not working on latest versions on desktop:
 - https://forums.opera.com/topic/37464/web-bluetooth

-Works on android since version 46.
+Works on Android since version 46.

 # Vivaldi
 Supported but not working on desktop (same issue than Opera's).